Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Experiment

-Previous methods exploiting Vanilla Binary Classifiers (VBC) usually achieve great performances on the in-dataset evaluation (\emph{e.g.} 99.58\% on FF++ for Xception \cite{ff++}.).
-Meanwhile, hand-crafted methods force models to learn specific artifact features on images, which limits model performance on the in-dataset evaluation a bit (\emph{e.g.} 99.17\% on FF++ for Face-x-ray \cite{face-x-ray}).
-Compared with the above methods, by reducing the influence of IIL, our method automatically learns common artifact features on images and achieves even better performance on the in-dataset evaluations.
-Specifically, compared with the best performing method MAT \cite{multi}, our approach (Efficient-b3 based) still improves AUC 0.16\% on the FF++ for the in-dataset evaluation.
+\textbf{In-dataset Evaluation.} Previous methods exploiting binary classifiers usually achieved great performances on the in-dataset evaluation (\emph{e.g.} $99.58$\% on FF++ for Xception \cite{ff++}.).
+Meanwhile, hand-crafted methods forced models to learn specific artifact features on images, which limited model performance on the in-dataset evaluation a bit (\emph{e.g.} $99.17$\% on FF++ for Face-x-ray \cite{face-x-ray}).
+Compared with the above methods, by reducing the influence of Implicit Identity Leakage, our method automatically learned various artifact features on images and achieved even better performance on the in-dataset evaluations.
+Specifically, compared with the best performing method SBI \cite{SBI}, our approach (Efficient-b4 based) still improved AUC $0.15$\% on the FF++ for the in-dataset evaluation.